It’s always a happy surprise to see bamboo growing indoors!

 10,000 lux sounds a lot.
 Bright light for several hours would be a minimum.
 Ask us for more information.

-Red Tongue, Small, (2m) and bushy.
-Temple Bamboo, see picture of the office below – that’s Temple Bamboo.
+Red Tongue, Flowering – Time Out.
+Back soon… Temple Bamboo, see picture of the office below – that’s Temple Bamboo.
 Fortune Inviting Bamboo, grows to just half a metre.
 Black Bamboo, trim to preferred height.
 Malay Pygmy around 0.6 metre.

 click image to enlarge